THIS PROGRAM ORIGINALLY AIRED ON FEBRUARY 9, 2013

 “We may get a period when it freezes in December and then we might get open water in January and February and the eagles – respond accordingly:

 They’ll stand on the ice and feed on waterfowl.
 Eagles on telephone poles, eagles on irrigation equipment, eagles on farm fields – mostly they just stand around a lot, so there’s endless opportunities to observe wildlife.”

-Visitors to Klamath Wildlife Refuge or wish to explore the Klamath Birding Trail have a wonderful educational opportunity at the annual “Winter Wings Festival” each February.
+Visitors to Klamath Wildlife Refuge or wish to explore the Klamath Birding Trail have a wonderful educational opportunity just around the corner at the annual “Winter Wings Festival” on February 12, 13, 14.

 Diana Samuels is the Director of the upcoming event.
 She said that it draws hundreds of people from across the country who have a real passion for birding – and especially for bald eagles.

 The “Winter Wings Festival” celebrates the return of all the migratory birds to the Klamath Basin in the wintertime.
 Bird watching is a hobby and pastime that’s growing and our festival has really benefited from the increased interest.
 We are one of the premier destinations for bird watching on the west coast.”